ripl-org/predict-opioids/README.md

 Analysis code to reproduce results from the manuscript:

-Hastings JS, Howison M, Inman S. Improving policy with data and machine learning to prevent opioid dependence.
+Hastings JS, Howison M, Inman S.
+Predicting high-risk opioid prescriptions before they are given.

 This project utilizes the [predictive modeling template](https://github.com/ripl-org/predictive-template) from [Research